 Vitamin D deficiency can lead to a variety of problems including hypertension, joint pain, muscle weakness and even heart disease and stroke.
 This test measures both the biologically active (D3) and supplemented (D2) forms.

-IGF-1 is a reliable indicator of human growth hormone (HGH) level.
+IGF-1 (Somatomedin C) is a reliable indicator of human growth hormone (HGH) level.
 A decrease in growth hormone is thought to be the primary factor in the aging process and can make a huge difference in your health.

 Up to 10% of the population in the U.S. has iodine deficiency.
 Iodine is essential in healthy thyroid hormone production, brain function, breast tissue, fetal development and more.